-1.5.1.3 Bilby Habitat and Behaviour
+1.5.1.3 Habitat and Behaviour

-Bilbies are largely solitary, widely dispersed and found in low numbers.
+Greater Bilbies are largely solitary, widely dispersed and found in low numbers.
 The Greater Bilby is a nocturnal species.
-During daylight hours this species remains sheltered in burrows they construct to a depth of 2-3 metres.
-At night they leave their burrows to forage and have been known to move up to 5 kilometres in an individual night in search of food (ABAS 2002).
-Responding to changes in food availability, Bilby home ranges are extensive and variable (van Dyck and Strahan 2008).
-To accommodate these large home ranges, Bilbies can utilise over 12 burrows concurrently (Southgate 1987).
-In the Kimberley region it has been observed that Bilbies typically have a preference to construct burrows on the crests of eolian sand dunes, foraging within interdunal swales and sandplains.
+During daylight hours this species remains sheltered in burrows they construct to a depth of 2 - 3 m.
+At night they leave their burrows to forage and have been known to move up to 5 km in an individual night in search of food (ABAS 2002).
+Responding to changes in food availability, Greater Bilby home ranges are extensive and variable (van Dyck and Strahan 2008).
+To accommodate these large home ranges, Greater Bilbies can utilise over 12 burrows concurrently (Southgate 1987).

 The Greater Bilby has historically been recorded within a variety of habitat types that have included open Eucalyptus forest and woodlands in southwest Australia, tall shrublands and woodlands in semi-arid Australia, and hummock grasslands and sparse forblands in arid Australia (Pavey 2006).

 Contemporary habitat utilisation was investigated in the mid-1980s; Southgate (1990) reported that a broad range of environments were still occupied by the Greater Bilby and recognised three major vegetation types: